New European mobility strategy aims to triple high-speed rail traffic

 For rail freight transport, the Green Deal states that 75 percent of the domestic freight transport that currently goes by road must be moved to rail and inland shipping.
-Until now, the share of rail in land freight transport has mainly decreased.
-Where this was 18.3 percent in 2011.
-The share of rail was 17.9 percent in 2018.
+Until now, the share of rail in land freight transport has in fact decreased.
+Where this was 18.3 percent in 2011., the share of rail was 17.9 percent in 2018.

 Among other things, the revision of the State aid rules for railways in order to be able to publicly finance multimodality should turn the tide.
 Furthermore, there are still many domestic regulations and technical barriers that still hinder performance, the Commission notes.
 “Rail freight should be seriously promoted through increased capacity, enhanced cross-border coordination and cooperation between rail operators, better overall management of the rail network and the roll-out of new technologies such as Digital Automatic Coupling and ATO.”

 The Commission itself will propose revising the rules for the rail freight corridors and the TEN-T core network.
 Integrate these corridors into European Transport Corridors, with an emphasis on ‘quick wins’ such as train length, loading gauge and improved operational rules.
 This should happen in addition to filling in the most important missing links and adapting the core network so that it is fully suitable for freight traffic.
 Furthermore, the Commission wants to improve the rules for the allocation of rail capacity to allow flexible train paths.